We offer education to all students with the necessary skills and ability, regardless of age, background or financial

 Applications for most of our undergraduate courses are made through UCAS, the Universities and Colleges Admissions Services.
 Visit our course pages and click the link to apply for more information.

-The application fee for the 2021 cycle is £23 if you are applying to more than one university or college, or for more than one programme; £12 if you are just applying for a single programme at one institution.
+The application fee for the 2023 cycle is £27 (fee for 2024 cycle is £27.50) if you are applying to more than one university or college, or for more than one programme; or £22.50 if you are just applying for a single programme at one institution (2023 cycle only).
 For more information, see the UCAS website.

 When to apply